Best Rooftop Cargo Box for Family Road Trips

 Family cargo boxes by price: budget, mid-tier and premium

-Mid-tier (around $500-$700).
-The Yakima SkyBox NX 18 (~$700) is the family middle ground: 18 cubic feet, dual-side opening, and tool-free SKS clamps a single parent can mount in a driveway without a second set of hands.
-The INNO Wedge Plus 864 (~13 cu ft, ~$500) sits here too — less volume, but its stubby length is the fix when a long box won't clear your hatch.
+Mid-tier (around $700).
+The Yakima SkyBox NX 18 is the family middle ground: 18 cubic feet, dual-side opening, and tool-free SKS clamps a single parent can mount in a driveway without a second set of hands.
+You are paying roughly $275 over the SportRack for the same volume, easier mounting and a quieter shell.

 Premium (around $1,000).
 The Thule Motion 3 XXL is the haul-everything box: roughly 22 cubic feet, dual-side opening, and the low-profile shape reviewers at GearJunkie and Car and Driver rank near the top for quiet highway manners.
 You are paying for capacity, refinement and a quieter cabin — worth it if you road-trip constantly, overkill if you don't.